Figuring \w+ out

 And thinking about it further, most of their time is spent with me, since I work from home.
 Therefore, my space is only marginally greater than theirs.

 So then I'm left wondering, is the person in the car passing by me feeling the same pity for me as I did as I passed the dogs?
-Our they thinking, this poor guy has such a limited space in his life while I'm out traveling and experiencing all the world has to offer?
+Are they thinking, this poor guy has such a limited space in his life while I'm out traveling and experiencing all the world has to offer?

 But I do not feel limited.
 I feel content.
 In the end I suppose that most everyone reading this doesn't feel limited by their space either because we all adjust and grow accustom to where we are at.